Ranchu Goldfish. From "Goldfish and their culture in Japan" (1910) by Shinnosuke Matsubara (cc)

 This is one of the essays I wrote as part of my final major project whilst studying at the Royal College of Art.

-It is being published in the second edition of Ossian, an art and literature magazine, out November 2019.
+It was published in the second edition of Ossian, an art and literature magazine, November 2019.

-I also performed the essay at Urbanek, London on October 12, 2019 during an afternoon of performances accompanying Part of a Distant Now, an exhibition by Marie Thams.
+I also extrapolated a performance about CRISPR from the essay, performed at Urbanek, London on October 12, 2019 during an afternoon of performances accompanying Part of a Distant Now, an exhibition by Marie Thams.

 In January 2015, artists Revital Cohen and Tuur Van Balen presented a new work in Berlin entitled Sterile.
 The project began six years earlier and eventually came to fruition when the duo commissioned Professor Etsuro Yamaha to produce forty-five goldfish in his laboratory in Hokkaido, Japan.
 The goldfish, genetically modified to lack reproductive organs, were to be sold as individual editions of works of art.
 To further Cohen and Balen’s ambition to remove any evolutionary traits that were associated with reproduction and attracting a mate, the goldfish were bred to be albino.
 Albinism is a rare genetic condition affecting all vertebrates, characterised by a lack of pigmentation in hair, eyes, skin, scales, feathers and cuticles.
 In humans, the condition often causes impaired vision and ultra sensitivity to light resulting in a greater susceptibility to skin cancers.
 Popular superstitions in parts of Eastern Africa regard those born with albinism as sorcerers or demons.
 Hunting albinos for their body parts is said to bring good fortune to Others, a complete set of body parts costing up to seventy-five thousand dollars on the black market.
 Whilst protection from hands of greed have failed, numerous local and international charities, along with filmmakers, have been drawing attention to the persecution of albinos, engendering a significant decrease in the murder rate.
 In 2014, the Tanzanian government made crimes against those with albinism punishable by death.
 Later in 2015, two hundred and twenty-five Tanzanian witch-doctors were arrested on charges of murdering albino adults and children.